 Alan practises administrative and regulatory law, representing energy clients in national and provincial regulatory proceedings.
 He has significant experience in the areas of pipeline transmission, oil and natural gas, renewables and electricity.

 He also helps clients from all industries navigate the laws around international trade.
-He has experience resolving disputes involving NAFTA and the Canadian International Trade Tribunal.
+He has experience resolving disputes involving USMCA and the Canadian International Trade Tribunal.

 In the energy sector, Alan has significant experience with regulators in the U.K., E.U., and the U.S. Federal Energy Regulatory Commission.
 He has represented clients before the Canada Energy Regulator (formerly known as the National Energy Board), as well as provincial regulators, including: